Manchester Centre for Health Psychology

 - Conduct world-leading health psychology research,

-- Deliver high quality training and education, building future generations of psychologists and equipping health professionals to work in psychologically-informed ways,
+- Deliver high quality training, building future generations of psychologists and equipping health professionals to work in psychologically-informed ways,

 - Make a difference to communities and society,